1EdTech GLC Learning Information Services v2.0 Learning Systems: Profiles Overview

 About This Document

-Editor: Michael Feldstein (Cengage) and Colin Smythe (IMS GLC)
+Editor: Michael Feldstein (Cengage) and Colin Smythe (1EdTech GLC)

 Co-chairs: Linda Feng (Oracle) and Bill Lee (Desire2learn)